Inversely Learning Transferable Rewards via Abstracted States: Experiments

 We report the performance of \tirl{} and the baselines in transferring the reward function inversely learned from the two feeding tasks, to learn how to scratch the person's itch.
 Table~\ref{table:tirl_assistive_gym_result} gives the mean cumulative reward from forward RL in the target using the learned rewards.
-Notice that \tirl{} yields the policy with the highest reward and close to the optimal, indicating transferable rewards.
+Notice that \tirl{} yields the policy with the highest value and close to the optimal, indicating transferable rewards.
 The transferred reward function exhibits a strong positive linear relationship with the ground-truth rewards, as indicated by a Pearson correlation coefficient of 0.86 ($p < .001$).
-This high correlation suggests that \tirl{}'s learning process effectively approximates the true reward function of {\em ScratchItchSawyer}, demonstrating the generalizability of the learned rewards in the target task.
 Among the baselines, I2L and RIME achieve comparative transfer, with performance close to each other on the source tasks but still weaker on the target.
 AIRL-ME lags further behind, showing limited ability to generalize.
 In contrast, \tirl{} consistently outperforms all three, indicating that the abstracted reward function provides superior transferability.